brandly/butter.js/README.md

 butter.sort(canvas);
 ```

-For convenience, you can sort multiple times in quick successions
+For convenience, you can sort multiple times in quick succession
 ```js
 butter.sort(canvas, 3);
 ```